Best Tiger Safaris & Wildlife Tours in India | Tigerwalah

 Q. Will I have mobile signal and Wi-Fi at the lodges?

 Connectivity near national parks is limited and varies by network.
-Most lodges offer Wi-Fi, but speeds can be slow given the remote locations, and signal often drops around the reserves.
-It's best to plan for being largely offline on safari days — part of the appeal of disconnecting in the wild.
+Most lodges offer Wi-Fi, but speeds can be slow given the remote locations.
+It's best to plan for being largely offline on safari days.

 Ask about your lodge →